Lebanon protests enter second week - Journal du Cameroun

 Sparked on October 17 by a proposed tax on calls made through messaging apps, the protests have morphed into a cross-sectarian street mobilisation against a political system seen as corrupt and broken.

-One major east-west artery was blocked by a dozen young protesters, who pitched tents in the middle of the road.
+A dozen young protesters had blocked one major east-west artery, pitching tents in the middle of the road.

 “We’re here closing the main road to stop some movement in this country,” he said, asking not to be identified.